prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Passing UserIds to Google Ad Manager for targeting

 User IDs from Prebid User ID module can be passed to GAM for targeting in Google Ad Manager or to pass ahead in Google Exchange Bidding using ```userIdTargeting``` module.
 More details can be found [here](https://github.com/prebid/Prebid.js/blob/master/modules/userIdTargeting.md).
+In short, you just need to add the optional userIdTargeting sub-module into your `gulp build` command and the additional `userIdTargeting` config becomes available.

 ## Further Reading